Detecting Eye Problems In Children at an Early Age

 Frequent Eye Rubbing, Headaches, and Nausea:

-We often see kids rubbing their eyes while trying to focus on something when they are reading, or when they are playing with toys.
+We often see kids rubbing their eyes while trying to focus on something when they are reading, looking at computer or phone screens, or when they are playing with toys.
 Rubbing is a sign that your child may be having problems in clear vision and demands medical supervision.
 Headaches and nausea are also suggestive that your child’s eyes may be strained.

 Chronic redness of the eyes, itchy eyes: